 Service Center (Mail Room)

 The Service Center, located in the lower level of the Campus Center, is committed to providing comprehensive copy and mail services on campus to all students, faculty, and staff.
 In the fall, students who live on-campus will receive their mailbox key when they check in to their residence hall.
 Commuter students may request a mail box and should pick up their mailbox key at the Campus Services Office during regular business hours.
 Please remember there is a $25.00 fee to replace lost mailbox keys.
 This box number will remain assigned to you until you graduate or leave the College.
 Students are responsible for all correspondence delivered to them via campus mail and are therefore required to check their mailbox regularly.
 Mailboxes are also located on the lower level of the Campus Center.

 The address to be used for all student correspondence is:

 150 The Riverway

-USPS mail and packages are sorted into student mailboxes by 3:00 pm, Monday through Friday.
+Boston, MA 02215 USPS mail and packages are sorted into student mailboxes by 3:00 pm, Monday through Friday.
+If you receive a package, an email notification will be sent to you and you may pick up your package at the Service Center window during regular business hours.
 The Service Center also provides retail copy services to students, faculty and staff.
-Copies and postage can be purchased with Fenway Cash, and a list of services and pricing can be found at the Service Center.
-Hours of operation are 8:00 a.m. to 6:00 p.m., Monday through Friday.
+The Service Center offers color or black and white copies for term papers, reports, presentations, brochures, and large format printing.
+The Center can also fold, hole-punch, staple, or bind your copy jobs.
+Copies and postage can only be purchased with Fenway Cash, and a list of services and pricing can be found at the Service Center.
+Hours of operation are 8:00 a.m. to 6:00 p.m., Monday through Friday**.

 Summer, Local and Home Address